Cost of Attendance

 Financial Aid Application Flowchart (PDF)

-- FAFSA Free Application for Federal Student Aid (School Code: E00516)
+• FAFSA Free Application for Federal Student Aid (School Code: E00516)

-- College Board Supplemental Application (CSS Profile)
+• College Board Supplemental Application (CSS Profile)

-- Student (and Spouse) 2021 W2s
+• Student (and Spouse) 2022 W2s

-- Signed Parent(s) 2021 Federal Income Tax Return(s) – or Non-Filer Tax Statement (PDF)
+• Signed Parent(s) 2022 Federal Income Tax Return(s)

-- Parent(s) 2021 W2s
+• Parent(s) 2022 W2s

-- Proof of any untaxed income for student and/or parent if applicable – such as foreign income, Social Security benefits, unemployment compensation, etc.)
+• Proof of any untaxed income for student and/or parent if applicable – such as foreign income, Social Security benefits, unemployment compensation, etc.

 Returning students requiring financial aid in subsequent years typically must simply file the FAFSA to renew their aid.
 Visit SharePoint for detailed instructions.